Anything-Minecraft-Team/anything-minecraft/server/info/lists/server_software.md

 Version: 1.16.5
 Currently Active

 - [OpenSandbox](https://github.com/MarkMcCaskey/opensandbox) - OpenSandbox is a Minecraft server implementation in Haskell.
-Its aim was to improve on the original gamethrough server-side features.
+It aimed to improve on the original game through server-side features.
 Version: 1.10
 Discontinued